 - Tasks: Lets you set goals for students to complete in a specific discussion.
 Especially useful if you’re using Kialo Edu for the first time with a class or group of students.

-- Teacher Feedback: Allows you to give students feedback directly on their claims, with feedback hidden from students until you’re ready to reveal it to them.
+- Grading and Feedback: Allows you to grade students in a discussion and leave feedback directly on their claims, with feedback hidden from students until you’re ready to reveal it to them.

 - Discussion Activity List: Shows you a real-time list of all changes and comments made in the discussion, in reverse chronological order.
 Can also display which students have or haven’t voted on which claims.
 Useful for grading.